atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 ## 1.1 Introducing the netCDF Data Format

 Almost all climate and weather datasets are released in [netCDF](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/netcdf-overview) format.
-It's efficient, self-describing, and supported by any major programming language, though you’ll have to pre-process data into another format before you can use it in STATA.
+It's efficient, self-describing, and supported by any major programming language, though you’ll have to pre-process data into another format (.csv, etc.) before you can use it in STATA.
 If you get familiar with the commands to read the header and access data in the language you’re most comfortable with, you will be able to work with almost any climate or weather dataset published in the world.

 ### Supported Languages